awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 + [Step 3: Clean up your instance](#ec2-clean-up-your-instance)
 + [Next steps](#ec2-next-steps)

-**Related tutorials**
-+ If you'd prefer to launch a Windows instance, see this tutorial in the *Amazon EC2 User Guide for Windows Instances*: [Get started with Amazon EC2 Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html)\.
-+ If you'd prefer to use the command line, see this tutorial in the *AWS Command Line Interface User Guide*: [Using Amazon EC2 through the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-ec2.html)\.

 ## Overview<a name="ec2-get-started-overview"></a>

-The instance is an Amazon EBS\-backed instance \(meaning that the root volume is an EBS volume\)\.
+The instance launched in this tutorial is an Amazon EBS\-backed instance \(meaning that the root volume is an EBS volume\)\.
 You can either specify the Availability Zone in which your instance runs, or let Amazon EC2 select an Availability Zone for you\.
+Availability Zones are multiple, isolated locations within each Region\.
 You can think of an Availability Zone as an isolated data center\.

 When you launch your instance, you secure it by specifying a key pair \(to prove your identity\) and a security group \(which acts as a virtual firewall to control ingoing and outgoing traffic\)\.
-When you connect to your instance, you must specify the private key of the key pair that you specified when launching your instance\.
+When you connect to your instance, you must provide the private key of the key pair that you specified when you launched your instance\.

 ![\[An Amazon EBS-backed instance with an additional Amazon EBS volume\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/overview_getting_started.png)